mui/material-ui/docs/data/material/discover-more/related-projects/related-projects.md

 ## Theming

 - [material-ui-theme-editor](https://in-your-saas.github.io/material-ui-theme-editor/): A tool to generate themes for your MUI applications by just selecting the colors and having a live preview.
-- [Material palette generator](https://material.io/inline-tools/color/): The Material palette generator can be used to generate a palette for any color you input.
+- [Material palette generator](https://material.io/inline-tools/color/): The official Material Design palette generator can be used to generate a palette for any color you input.